 Thinner is better to ensure a crispy cracker

-You can make any shape of crackers, squares, circles, diamonds, or hexagons.
+You can make crackers in any shape, such as squares, circles, diamonds, or hexagons.
 Just keep the shapes uniform so they all bake the same.

 More than likely, the crackers were not rolled thin enough, baked completely, or cooled completely.